rachelmcallister1/Model-View-Controller-Tech-Blog/README.md

 ## User Story

-As a developer who writes about tech, I want a CMS-style blog site so that I can publish articles, blog posts, and my thoughts and opinions
+As a developer who writes about tech, I want a CMS-style blog site so that I can publish articles, blog posts, and my thoughts and opinions.

 ## Screenshot
 ![A screenshot of the Deployed Application](./image/techblog.png)